larryknaebelobsidian/kingdom/Proposition 125. The Kingdom to be inherited by these gathered saints requires their resurrection from among the dead..md

 ### Props Mentioned
 [[Proposition 163.
 This Kingdom will be preceded by the predicted “battle of that great day of God Almighty.”|163]] [[Proposition 49.
 The covenants being in Revelation, the foundation of the Kingdom, must first be received and appreciated.|49]]

->We have conclusively shown that the covenant necessitates a resurrection; that the description of David’s Son, who is to reign, demands a descendant of David possessing, in some way, immortality, seeing that His rule is everlasting, thus implying a resurrection—that a resurrection is predicted of Him, etc.—and now the fair inference is that those selected to be His co-heirs, being gathered out during a long period of time, and having died “without receiving the promises,” must also experience the power of the resurrection before they can inherit the Kingdom of God.
+>We have conclusively shown that the covenant *necessitates* a resurrection; that the description of David’s Son, who is to reign, demands a descendant of David possessing, in some way, immortality, seeing that His rule is everlasting, thus implying a resurrection—that a resurrection is predicted of Him, etc.—and now the fair inference is that those selected to be *His co-heirs*, being gathered out during a long period of time, and having died “without receiving the promises,” *must also* experience the power of the resurrection before they can inherit the Kingdom of God.
 >p.
 227 Vol 2 Prop.
 125
 ### First the kingdom, then the reception and enjoyment of it
 >Leaving the proof of this union of resurrection and Kingdom for the following Propositions (as we only desire now to introduce the subject of the resurrection), every reader, keeping in view that Christ’s appearing and Kingdom are united, 2 Tim.
 4:1, that a resurrection follows His Second Advent, and that an inheriting of the Kingdom succeeds this appearing and resurrection, must concede that when the righteous “are recompensed at the resurrection of the just” (Luke 14:14), this also includes the inheriting of a Kingdom.
 So that, for the present, we are content with *the general tenor* of the Word, indicating *first* a resurrection and *then* the reception and enjoyment of a Kingdom.